Descendants of James Reynolds

 Noted events in his life were:

-He was baptized Saint James on 17 Apr 1864 in Clerkenwell (Islington), Greater London, England.
-3,65 He worked as a Merchant's Clerk in 1881.
-163 He resided at 6 Penton Street in 1881 at Clerkenwell (Islington), Greater London, England.
-163 He had a residence from 1895 to 1910 at Calcutta (Kolkata), , West Bengal, India.
-164 He was temporarily residing at the Hotel Russell on 1911 at London, England.
+He was baptized Saint James on 17 Apr 1864 in Clerkenwell, , Middlesex, England.
+3,56 He worked as a Merchant's Clerk in 1881.
+139 He resided at 6 Penton Street in 1881 at Clerkenwell, , Middlesex, England.
+139 He had a residence from 1895 to 1910 at Calcutta (Kolkata), , West Bengal, India.
+140 He was temporarily residing at the Hotel Russell on 1911 at London, England.
 He was a widower, age 50 and employed as a dealer in silk draperies.
-165 He resided at Tay Park, Dundee Road from 1910 to 1919 at Broughty Ferry West, Dundee, Scotland.
-166,167 After his wife, Alice Maude, sold the property in the early 1920's, the house operated as a hotel beginning in the late 1920's / early 1930's and was demolished in 1983 to be replaced by an by a three story apartment complex facing Dundee Road (on a short circular street / parking lot called "Taypark"..
+141 He was employed as a General Manager, Planters' Stores and Agency Co., Ltd. In 1902 in Calcutta (Kolkata), , West Bengal, India.
+142 He resided at Tay Park, Dundee Road from 1910 to 1919 at Broughty Ferry, , Dundee, Scotland.
+143,144 After his wife, Alice Maude, sold the property in the early 1920's, the house operated as a hotel beginning in the late 1920's / early 1930's and was demolished in 1983 to be replaced by an by a three story apartment complex facing Dundee Road (on a short circular street / parking lot called "Taypark"..

 Burial Notes: She was buried at Mount Jerome Cemetery.